TalentedEurope/te-docs/global/Roadmap.md

 -  Finish all the company views.
 -  Build the statistics export/view
 -  Add the final touches to the mobile application.
+-  Finish the translation tools, importing xls to internal Laravel format.
 -  Integrate translations.